The oral octagenarian is about as ‘politically incorrect’ as Rush Limbaugh in a Speedo

 His employer brags that Major Nibs is “Politically Incorrect- and proud of it!”
 But like President Tweety Brain, Miller is about as politically incorrect as Rush Limbaugh in a Speedo.

-We come not to damn Dan Miller, nor to praise him– just to hear doo wop.
-Too bad Dan don’t do doo.
+We come not to damn Dan Miller, nor to praise him– just to hear some good doo wop.
+Too bad Dan no longer hears the doo.